werrett/metasploit-cookbook/README.md

 # Requirements

+apt
 ruby_build
 rbenv

 # Todo

-1. Do a recipe to install from a tarball.
+Do a recipe to install from a tarball.

 # Attributes